91yael/Naya_College_Python_Project_Marvel_VS_DC_IMDB/README.md

 4. Run the main script main.py to start the game.

 API Dataset: https://www.kaggle.com/datasets/hetulmehta/marvel-vs-dc-imdb-dataset/data
-This Dataset includes information about he major movies in the DC and Marvel universes.
+\n This Dataset includes information about the major movies in the DC and Marvel universes.